 Nikon is rumored to announce a successor for the D810 digital SLR camera.
 According to the latest rumors, the name of the replacement model will be the Nikon D820.
 The specs list is said to include a 46MP sensor.

-CP+ 2017 show is opening its doors in the second part of February.
-There is still time and it is possible for Nikon to launch the D820 with several other new products.
+There is still time and it is possible for Nikon to launch the D820 with several other new products in 2017.
 When we look at the Nikon D810 body-only sales price is around $2,797 at Amazon with $200 saving.

-Any potential announcement should happen before the February 23rd, 2017 which is the beginning of the show.
+Any potential announcement should happen before July 2017 which the company will celebrate 100 years of existence.
 More details after the break!

 Nikon D820 will reportedly come packed with a 46-megapixel sensor